wiseman-timelord/Auto-LinesStatsEtc-ML/README.md

 # Auto-LinesStatsEtc-ML
 Status: Alpha - Its not complete/working yet.
+(See development section, look at images).

 ### Description:
 A MetaTrader 5 custom indicator designed for assisting manual trading on Gold pairs (e.g., XAUUSD).